Nouns refer to persons, animals,

 The cat used to eat a cookie every day.

-I have a phone, few books, a notepad, a table-calendar, and a computer on my desk.
+I have a phone, few books, a notepad, a table-calendar,

 I love to listen to songs when I work.